-A large portion of Drainage Basin 5 is utilized for vehicle parking, the RCC, and a public long-term parking lot.
-It also encompasses parts of the runway, taxiway, least tern nesting areas, and portions of the vehicle service road.
+A large portion of Drainage Basin 5 is utilized for vehicle parking, rental car company car parking areas, and a public long-term parking lot.
+It also encompasses parts of the runway, taxiway and least tern nesting areas, as well as portions of the vehicle service road and the RCC construction area.
 Drainage Basin 5 contains the majority of the operational area for three cargo carriers; the cargo carrier areas include loading/unloading materials, container storage, some vehicle and equipment maintenance, and office space.
-The southern edge of Drainage Basin 5 now extends to Harbor Drive and contains parking areas (with various newly installed BMPs, such as proprietary drain inlet filter BMPs), and the runway generator area where two 500-gallon diesel aboveground storage tanks (ASTs), a couple of small buildings, and an Authority materials storage area are located.
+The southern edge of Drainage Basin 5 now extends to Harbor Drive, and contains parking areas (with various newly installed BMPs, such as proprietary drain inlet filter BMPs), and the runway generator area where two 500-gallon, above-ground diesel storage tanks, a couple of small buildings, and an Authority materials storage area are located.
 Storm water runoff from adjacent properties to the north of SAN flows in a southerly direction into Basin 5.